jazzband/Watson/docs/user-guide/commands.md

 You can change the output format for the report from *plain text* to *JSON* by using the `--json` option.

-Reporting by day can be created by using the `--daily` or `-D` flag.
-Note that reporting by day is mutually exclusive from reporting with *JSON*.
-Only one or the other option can be selected (if chosen at all).

 Example: